grafana/adventure/workshop.md

     <details><summary>Answer</summary>
     <p>

     Similarly to the previous metrics exemplars, it is possible to navigate from a log to its traces.
-In the log pane, choose a log, for example, the one where we have the priest in the church look at our swork:
+In the log pane, choose a log, for example, the one where we have the priest in the church look at our work:

     ![Logs to traces](./img/workshop/log-priest.png)